 Note that this change slightly affects the results as compared to Version 2.0.
-To reproduce Version 2.0 results, simply set the S/T control back to 0.75.
+To reproduce Version 2.0 results, simply set the S/T feature back to 0.75.

 - Added a "retail" schedule: M-Fri 9am-10pm, Sun 11-6.

-- Added feature to track if control values differ from the defaults (background color of the default table cell turns yellow if selection differs from default value).
+- Added process to track if feature values differ from the defaults (background color of the default table cell turns yellow if selection differs from default value).

-- Changed the definition of the OCF factor to include normalization by the S/T ratio at ARI test conditions.
+- Changed the definition of the OCF factor to include normalization by the S/T ratio at AHRI test conditions.

 Version 2.0 (10/17/2002)

-the calculation engine from a "total" to a
+engine from a "total" to a "sensible" energy analysis.

 Note that this change significantly affects the results from the UAC Cost Estimator.
-Refer to the discussions in the help topics for additional information on qualitative behaviors associated with various controls (see especially: ventilation, humidity, lock-load line, and enthalpy controls)
+Refer to the discussions in the help topics for additional information on qualitative behaviors associated with various features (see especially: ventilation, humidity, lock load-line, and enthalpy features)